 - pre-planting and ongoing pest control.

-The 5 steps to planting success as supported by these guidelines.
+The 5 steps to planting success are supported by the following guidelines:

 Native regeneration can be more cost-effective than planting nursery-raised seedlings when planting tough sites.

 Seeding or natural regeneration may be more feasible where:

 - the soils are more hostile.
 Planted seedlings tend to be less drought-resilient than plants grown from seeds on site.

 - sites are extremely harsh, as planted seedlings have low survival in these conditions.